Karnak Temple – The World’s Largest Open-Air Museum

 Karnak Temple in Luxor is both an interesting and photogenic archaeological site.
-There are so many things to discover here, and in fact, I saw a few people in the area still digging and brushing important stones/relics that could help them understand further on the history of the country.
+There are so many things to discover here, and in fact, I saw a few people in the area still digging and brushing important stones/relics that could help them understand further the history of the country.

-This is a vast open-air museum were broken pieces of structures, cracked walls and missing parts of statues are ubiquitous.
+This is a vast open-air museum where broken pieces of structures, cracked walls, and missing parts of statues are ubiquitous.
 From north to south and east to west, you’ll be feasting on hieroglyphs that covered walls, columns, and altars.
 Statues of gods, goddesses, and pharaohs are in every corner, standing like proud guards of the temple.
 This is simply a place you won’t miss when visiting Egypt.

-Karnak Temple in Luxor is dubbed as the “World’s Largest Open-Air Museum.”
+Karnak Temple in Luxor is dubbed the “World’s Largest Open-Air Museum.”

 It is Egypt’s second most-visited tourist attraction, after the Pyramids in Giza.

-There are more than 25 temples and chapels in this massive archaeological site.
+There are more than 25 temples and chapels on this massive archaeological site.